 - Louisiana Department of Motor Vehicle offices

-- Louisiana Department of Social Services offices and WIC offices, Food Stamp offices, and Medicaid offices
+- Louisiana Department of Children and Family Services and WIC offices, Food Stamp offices, and Medicaid offices

 - Offices serving persons with disabilities, such as the Deaf Action Centers and Independent Living offices